collapsed-stacks/startups/questions/12021/using-data-from-other-company-s-white-papers-blog-posts.md

 - tagged: `legal`, `data`
 - score: 0

-<p>I'm launching a startup in the USA, and am wanting to put together a few white papers on our product.
+I'm launching a startup in the USA, and am wanting to put together a few white papers on our product.
 Wistia, a business video hosting solution, has lots of research/data on video retention/engagement numbers.
-Would it be legal to use this data within my own white papers, as long as I cite the data source appropriately?</p>
+Would it be legal to use this data within my own white papers, as long as I cite the data source appropriately?

 ## Answer 12023